 We have substantial debt, including a significant amount incurred from financing arrangements with financial institutions in connection with our acquisitions in the past years.
 We accelerated rapid de-leveraging through generation of earnings and selective divestitures of non-core assets.
-However, if our future financial conditions deteriorate, out credit ratings may be downgraded and it may negatively influence the terms for refinancing our existing debt, new borrowings or other financings.
-We are also required to comply with certain covenants within various financing arrangements and violations of such covenants may require the acceleration and immediate repayment of the indebtedness, which may in turn have a material adverse effect on our financial conditions.
+However, if our future financial conditions deteriorate, out credit ratings may be downgraded and it may negatively influence the terms for refinancing our existing debt, new borrowings or other financing.
+We are also required to comply with certain restrictive financial covenants in connection with our bank commitment line, from which we may choose to draw from time to time.
+Violations of such covenants may restrict us from accessing the line and force us to immediately repay all outstanding loans drawn from it, which may in turn have a material adverse effect on our financial conditions.